dougEfresh/logzio-go/readme-template.md

 ## Disk queue

-Logzio go client uses [https://github.com/syndtr/goleveldb] as a persistent storage.
+Logzio go client uses [goleveldb](https://github.com/syndtr/goleveldb) and [goqueue](github.com/beeker1121/goque) as a persistent storage.
 Every 5 seconds logs are sent to logz.io (if any are available)

 ## Examples